 Paying with cards suggests the receiver will get “safe money” while you transfer with zero purchase protection.
 If you, by mistake, sent a $100 card instead of $50, that error cost you $50.

 Don’t be confused: gift card payments are as unusual as delivering cash to a seller.
-Why not use other efficient options?
+Why not use more efficient methods?

 Why?
 Because fraudsters won’t do business with you without Amazon gift cards.
 According to them, “If you really want this deal, you wouldn’t mind using our payment option.”

-Gift cards often combine with another deadly mistake: advance fee fraud.
+Gift cards often combine with another confidence trick: advance fee fraud.
 They may ask you to send a gift card first to cover the shipping and other fees.
 “If you are interested in dealing with us, go ahead, and make the payment, and get back to me.”

 What’s the problem with the other options?
 You believe that if you propose a better method with enough good reasons, the seller will accept it.
 The problem is, the con man does not want a fair deal.